 - Go to the camera's "System" menu, then "Maintenance", then select the file you downloaded and click "Upgrade"

-- Update all NVRs on your network in a single step with SmartManager (see software section below)
+- Update all NVRs on your network in a single step with SmartManager for PC (see software section below)

 - Or you can use a USB drive and the NVR's attached monitor and mouse without any network connection as follows: